opencontrol/example-pipelines/output/CM-6.md

 ## CM-6 a
 - DevOps and Security Engineers maintain the baseline configuration for VPC, EBS and AMIs.
 Best practices, FISMA compliant AMIs are utilized as there are no benchmarks available.

-## CM-6 a
-Updates to new BOSH stemcells are located and stored within Amazon S3 http://boshartifacts.cloudfoundry.org/file_collections?type=stemcells